Have you ever had a roasted potato and cabbage salad? if not, you really should!

 - Enjoy right away while it's warm or eat later when it's cold.
 It tastes delicious cold the next day too!

-Note: This recipe contains affiliate links for products that I use myself or support. 😉
+Note: This recipe may contain affiliate links for products that I use myself or support.